 - As each season passes these factors will worsen.

 Delivery of your New Log Cabin

-Forest provide a kerbside pallet drop delivery.
-They use a crane off-load heavy goods vehicle, meaning that unfortunately they cannot unpack your log cabin and take the goods around the back of the property.
-They usually plan to deliver to the front garden or drive, it is important that there is sufficient space and access for your order to be delivered.
+All of our suppliers provide a kerbside pallet drop delivery.
+Unfortunately, they cannot unpack your log cabin and take the goods around the back of the property.
+They usually plan to deliver to the front garden or drive, it is important that there are sufficient space and access for your order to be delivered.

 They suggest that if a Fire Engine can access the delivery point then their vehicle will also be able to.
 Health and Safety and insurance liabilities prevent the delivery drivers from entering your property for access.
 For example, if you live in a terraced house or request delivery to an allotment, they will still only be able to delivery to a point of the property adjacent to the roadside.

 They will always ensure that your order is delivered to the nearest point to your property that is adjacent to the roadside, subject to it being legal parking and clear of obstructions.
 Please be mindful of trees, pedestrian crossing, non-stopping red routes, etc when advising a location to deliver to.